-The Northern Science Diploma, ENCS Stream, prepares students for transfer to the Bachelor of Science in Northern Environmental and Conservation Sciences program, offered at Yukon College in partnership with the University of Alberta.
-The diploma program provides two years of university transferable courses that fulfill the requirements to enter the third year of the Northern Systems Major of the B.Sc.
-Northern ENCS program.
+The Northern Science diploma, ENCS stream, prepares students for transfer to the Bachelor of Science in Northern Environmental and Conservation Sciences (ENCS) program, offered at Yukon College in partnership with the University of Alberta.
+The diploma program provides two years of university transferable courses that fulfill the requirements to enter the third year of the ENCS program with a Major in Northern Systems.

-The Diploma of Northern Science, ENCS Stream, is awarded for the completion of the equivalent of two years of fulltime university-level study (60 credits).
-Courses are selected from the Core and Elective options in the "Course List" tab, as well as two additional three-credit "free electives".
+The Diploma of Northern Science, ENCS stream, is awarded for the completion of the equivalent of 60 credits.
+Courses are selected from Core and Elective options, as well as two additional three-credit "free electives".
 These free electives can be chosen from a variety of disciplines (discuss with a Program Advisor).

-To be eligible for admission, students must have completed a minimum of two of the following high school subjects, or equivalencies: English 12, Biology 11, Chemistry 11, Precalculus 12 or Principles of Mathematics 12.
+To be eligible for admission, students must have completed a minimum of two of the following high school subjects, or equivalencies:

+- English 12

+- Biology 11

+- Chemistry 11

+- Precalculus 12 or Principles of Mathematics 12

-See the Course List tab for Core and Elective courses.
-Students must complete the courses listed, as well as two 3-credit "free electives".
+Students must complete the required courses, as well as two, 3 credit "free electives".